Hello! My name is Sarah and I write books for young people.

-I was born and raised in Leicester, but now I live by the sea in East Sussex, UK.
+I was born and raised in Leicester, but now I live opposite a graveyard on the edge of the Cotswolds in Oxfordshire.

 Q & A